-12.1 Laboratory experiments (See chapter 4.3, Iglesias-Rodriguez et al. (2023), this volume, for more information and references)
+1.1 Laboratory experiments (See chapter 4.3, Iglesias-Rodriguez et al., for more information and references)

-Chemical changes associated with OAE deployment can be easily simulated in laboratory experiments.
-These includes manipulation of alkalinity and/or concentration of the various other compounds or impurities.
-Different concentrations and dynamic of exposure (e.g. constant vs. fluctuating concentration simulating a dilution; single vs. repeated exposure) can be compared in single or multiple drivers' experimental designs.
 Laboratory experiments are classically used as a tool to test hypotheses and attribute biological changes to tested variables beyond the correlative approach often used for field observations and manipulations.
-A wide variety of approaches exist allowing for small to large size experimental units (from mL to m3, depending on the model), single to multiple species or life-history stages, short or long-term exposure, and provide adapted options to work with organisms from bacteria to fish.
+A wide variety of approaches exist allowing for small to large size experimental units, single to multiple species or life-history stages, short or long-term exposure, and provide adapted options to work with organisms from bacteria to fish.

-Strengths: Experiments in the laboratory offer a wide range of options and have the potential for the highest level of control in the tested parameters (e.g. physico-chemistry, food concentration, species composition, density, etc.) As such, laboratory experiments, in combination with other approaches, is-are the best alternative to build a mechanistic understanding of the biological impacts of OAE.
-While not without limitations, some experimental set-ups allow for a high level of replication and rallowing to test complex questions highly relevant in the context of OAE (e.g. what is the biological impact of combined effect of increased alkalinity with trace elements?; what is the biological impact of repeated exposures?, see below).
-As for any experimentation on living organisms, there are some ethical and sometimes legal aspects associated with biological experimentation.
+Strengths: Experiments in the laboratory offer a wide range of options and have the potential for the highest level of control in the tested parameters (e.g. physico-chemistry, food concentration, species composition, density, etc.) As such, laboratory experiments, in combination with other approaches, is the best alternative to build a mechanistic understanding of the biological impacts of OAE.
+While not without limitations, some experimental set-ups allow for a high level of replication, allowing to test complex questions highly relevant in the context of OAE (e.g. combined effect of increased alkalinity with trace elements, see below).
+As for any experimentation on living organisms, there are some ethical and sometime legal aspects associated with biological experimentation.
 However, those are much easier to resolve than with field approaches.

-Limitations: While complex laboratory experiments can have some degree of ecological realism, they cannot fully replicate the complexity of a natural ecosystem.
-For example, it can be highly challenging to include natural variability for all relevant physico-chemical parameters (seasonal or associated with OAE deployment) or incorporate the full complexity of an ecosystem.
+Limitations: While complex laboratory experiments can have degree of ecological realism, they cannot fully replicate the complexity of a natural ecosystem.
+For example, it can be highly challenging to include natural variability for all relevant physico-chemical parameters or incorporate the full complexity of an ecosystem.
 As such, mechanistic models developed from laboratory experiments needs to be validated in more realistic settings (e.g. field experiments).

-12.2 Mesocosm experiments (See chapter 4.4, Riebesell et al. (2023), this volume, for more information and references)
+1.2 Mesocosm experiments (See chapter 4.4, Riebesell et al., for more information and references)

-As for laboratory experiments, manipulations in alkalinity and/or other compounds released during OAE deployments can be performed using mesocosms to achieve a greater level of ecological realism.
-Mesocosms are generally large-scale enclosed body-bodies of water, with (benthic) or without (free water column pelagic mesocosms) sediments, including biological communities and related processes that can be experimentally manipulated.
-Depending on the tested communities, the size can vary between 1L and several m3 of seawater.
+Mesocosms are generally large-scale enclosed body of water, with (benthic) or without (free water column pelagic mesocosms) sediments, including biological communities and related processes that can be experimentally manipulated.

-Strengths: Mesocosms experiments can partially compensate for the limitations of laboratory-based experiments.
-They sit between laboratory and field experiments and allow can be used to evaluate the impact of the tested parameter(s) at the ecological level.
-Working in a closed system minimizes the public concerns and legal requirement when compared to field trials (GESAMP, 2019).
+50 Strengths: Mesocosms experiments can partially compensate for the limitations of laboratory-based experiments.
+They sit between laboratory and field experiments and allow to evaluate the impact of the tested parameter(s) at the ecological level.
+Working in a close system minimizes the public concerns and legal requirement when compared to field trials.

-Limitations: While mesocosms allows for a certain level of controls of the environment, allowing for other some physicochemical parameters to follow natural variability limits-limiting the ability to attribute the observed effects directly to the tested parameter(s).
+Limitations: While mesocosms allows for a certain level of controls, allowing for other physico-chemical parameters to follow natural variability limits the ability to attribute the observed effects directly to the tested parameter(s).
 The size and complexity of mesocosms can also limit the number of replicates and then the ability to detect significant effects.
-When limitation occurs in term of replication, either in mesocosm or laboratory experiments, an alternative is to replicate by repeating the same experiment multiple times.
-However, this can introduce unwanted variability as some biological processes vary between days, seasons, and years and decreasing the probability to detect significant effects.
-Some other limitations include unnatural mixing and turbulence (pelagic mesocosms) or unnatural water flows (benthic mecososms) as well as limitation inherent to a closed system.
+Some other limitations include unnatural mixing and turbulence (pelagic mesocosms) or unnatural water flows (benthic mecososms) as well as limitation inherent to a close system.

-12.3 Field experiments (See chapter 4.5, Cyronac et al. (2023), this volume3; for more information and references)
+1.3 Field experiments (See chapter 4.5, Cyronac et al., for more information and references)

 Open-system field experiments consist of a direct manipulation (e.g. addition of alkalinity) in a natural system.
-This approach can be used to simulate an OAE deployment at realistic spatial scale.
+This approach can be used to simulate an OAE deployment at scale.